OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-02.md

 ## 2 Kings 2:7

-Fifty men from the company of the prophets went and stood at a distance, facing the place where Elijah and Elisha had stopped at the Jordan.
+Fifty men from the company of the prophets went and stood at a distance, observing the place where Elijah and Elisha had paused at the Jordan.

 ## 2 Kings 2:8